DmitriyMolochkov/koa-boilerplate/README.md

 - detailed typing of koa controllers
 - handling business errors in endpoints
 - bullmq - fast and robust queue system built on top of Redis
-- message bus - efficient and reliable queuing and message delivery on top of Redis Streams and Consumer Groups.
+- message bus - efficient and reliable queuing and message delivery on top of Redis Streams and Consumer Groups
 - using mixins to create reusable classes and to eliminate duplicate code
 - implementation of the server health check API according to RFC: https://inadarei.github.io/rfc-healthcheck/
 - graceful shutdown of the server